-If you have a wound that hasn’t started to heal in two weeks, or isn’t completely healed in six weeks, you may be a candidate for specialized wound care treatment.
+If you have a wound that has not started to heal in two weeks, or is not completely healed in six weeks, you may be a candidate for specialized wound care treatment.

 Fortunately, you have convenient local access to leading-edge wound therapy at the Center for Advanced Wound Care at Emerson Hospital.
 Our specialized team provides expert treatment using the latest scientific advances

 , delivered with a healthy dose of compassion — the best-possible approach to healing.
 We also work with home care agencies and visiting nurse associations to coordinate care.

 The types of wounds we see

 Our team of wound care specialists has the expertise to treat a wide range of non-healing and difficult-to-heal wounds, including:

 - Venous and arterial/ischemic ulcers (wounds caused by poor circulation)